openstack-archive/gertty/README.rst

 **openstack-gertty.yaml**
   A configuration designed for use with OpenStack's installation of Gerrit.

+**gerrit-gertty.yaml**
+  A configuration designed for use with Gerrit's own installation of Gerrit.

 You will need your Gerrit password which you can generate or retrieve